ConceptaNjolima/MyTNTResources/Reference/Interviewing/InterviewQuestions.md

 1. What's your favorite product and why?

-2. Design a LinkedIn for blue collar workers.
+2. Design a LinkedIn for educators.

 3. Imagine you’re PM at Bing.
 What would you do to take over 5% of Google Search market share?